-Preventing mining accidents and tragedies should be the priority of any mining operation company.
-Our RFID Personnel Tracking System uses RFID Tags attached to miners work helmets that communicate with RFID Readers placed at strategic locations throughout a mine.
+Preventing mining accidents and tragedies should be the priority of any mining operation company also maintaining an accurate count of all personnel is an important factor to ensure safety in the work environment.
+We can apply our knowledge that we have gained from our experience using RFID to track people.
+RFID tags may be used to attach to miners’ work helmets also it can communicate with RFID Readers.
+These readers can be placed at different strategic locations throughout a mine.
 Readers receive and forward data transmitted by RFID Tags and relay the information to the database for any authorized manager to lookup.
 In cases of emergency, a specific worker can be located in real-time within seconds.
 During muster drills, the RFID Personnel Tracking System automates the muster count process and accurately identifies which personnel have not yet checked in within minutes of the drill.

-The GAO RFID Access Control System has uses RFID Tags that can record the exact times when miners enter or leave a salt mining shaft, ensuring a transparent view of personnel movement and activity.
+The access to restricted zones may be controlled with our experience in controlling access via RFID technology.
+Through customization, it can record the exact time when miners enter or leave a salt mining shaft, ensuring a transparent view of personnel movement and activity.
 At the same time, RFID Access Control ensures that only authorized personnel can open certain doors to access specialized zones.
 Access can be managed remotely via our web-based interface, and a manager can quickly grant or restrict access with a touch of a button.
 All access history is recorded so that a review of activity can be conducted in case of need.

 Contact us for more information on how our RFID Systems can be configured for your organization.